sopra-fs21-group-26/server/README.md

 * Functioning ELO scoring system
 * New kinds of sets
 * Other game modes with time limits
+* Currently, the leaderboard needs at least 5 players to be registered in order to function correctly.
+This is due to hardcoding and should be fixed soon.

 ## Authors and Acknowledgment